vinecopulib/vinecopulib/README.md

 ### Work with a vine copula model

-You can simulate from a vine copula model, evaluate its density, log-likelihood, AIC and BIC.
+You can simulate from a vine copula model, evaluate its density, distribution, log-likelihood, AIC and BIC.

 **Example**
 ``` cpp